Artifacts and Schemas

 The shipped code currently enforces these boundaries:

-- evidence input for evals must come from
+- evidence input for standards feedback must come from

-.veritas/evidence/ - draft input for eval completion must come from
+.veritas/evidence/ - draft input for standards feedback completion must come from

 - git-hook generation is constrained to